-The deep inguinal lymph nodes are generally 3 in number and is located medial to the upper part of the femoral vein.
-The lowest 1 is situated below the junction of great saphenous and femoral veins, the middle 1 in the femoral canal (the gland of Cloquet/Rosenmuller), and the greatest 1 in the femoral ring.
+The deep inguinal lymph nodes are generally 3 in number and are located medial to the upper part of the femoral vein.
+The lowest one is situated below the junction of great saphenous and femoral veins, the middle 1 in the femoral canal (the gland of Cloquet/Rosenmuller), and the greatest 1 in the femoral ring.

 It’s a funnel-shaped fascial sheath enclosing the upper 3-4 cm of the femoral vessels.

 The femoral sheath is split into 3 compartments, viz. lateral, intermediate, and medial by 2 anteroposterior septa.